Research on CBD and Neurotrophins like BDNF and NT-3 for Anxiety

-Sounds like something we just spent quite a bit of time on.
+It sounds like something we just spent quite a bit of time on.

 As for anxiety, in a study of people facing a terminal illness, a double-blind study was performed with psilocybin:

-Anxiety significantly decreased as measured by the State-Trait Anxiety Inventory at 1 and 3 months post treatment in the psilocybin group compared to niacin.
+Anxiety significantly decreased as measured by the State-Trait Anxiety Inventory at 1 and 3 months post-treatment in the psilocybin group compared to niacin.
 Mood improved for 2 weeks after treatment and reached statistical significance on the Beck Depression Inventory at the 6-month point with the same comparison.